Birkbeck2/web-development/will-it-work-using-sandboxes-to-test-code.md

     ![Copying and renaming the template folder](images/sandbox-copy-vs-code.gif)

+    Note: to turn off GIF autoplay on GitHub, adjust your Motion preference on the [Accessibility page](https://github.com/settings/accessibility).

 3. Open up the relevant files in the new sandbox and conduct your experiment.

 4. Observe the results.
 Was your hypothesis correct?
 If not, start again with step 1.